k2052/developer.2052.me/source/partials/about.md

 I have more [Github](http://github.com/k2052) repos than almost anyone (200+) I have written about [building apis with Grape](http://words.k2052.me/2014/10/08/building-apis-with-grape-part1) and built [custom gems for clients](https://rubygems.org/gems/admincredible).
 I can code an API as fast as a speeding Grape, which is [one week](http://backendInaWeek.k2052.me) if you were curious.
 My preferred stack?
-API first built with Grape, a Sinatra app (for pre-loading data) on top of that, and then finally a frontend built using [Ryggrad](https:/.file/github.com/ryggrad) (sorta like Backbone.js but better)
+API first built with Grape, a Sinatra app (for pre-loading) on top of that -- then finally a frontend built using [Ryggrad](https:/.file/github.com/ryggrad) (sorta like Backbone.js but better)

 ### CoffeeScript/JS